awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 `sourcePath`
 Type: String
 Required: No
 When the `host` parameter is used, specify a `sourcePath` to declare the path on the host container instance that is presented to the container\.
 If this parameter is empty, then the Docker daemon has assigned a host path for you\.
 If the `host` parameter contains a `sourcePath` file location, then the data volume persists at the specified location on the host container instance until you delete it manually\.
 If the `sourcePath` value does not exist on the host container instance, the Docker daemon creates it\.
 If the location does exist, the contents of the source path folder are exported\.
+This behavior is not supported for Windows containers For information about the behavior on Windows containers, see [ docker bind mount on Windows does not create a new directory on host, if same was missing \#44799 ](https://github.com/moby/moby/issues/44799) on the moby Github website\.

 `mountPoints`
 Type: Object Array